kristianfreeman/cloudflare-retrieval-augmented-generation-example/README.md

 # cloudflare-retrieval-augmented-generation-example

 This repo shows how to build a Retrieval Augmented Generation (RAG) application using Cloudflare Workers AI.
 It uses Cloudflare Workflows, D1, and Vectorize to store notes that can be used to generate context for the RAG model.
-You can then use Cloudflare AI's Llama-based models, or Anthropic Claude to generate resopnses.
+You can then use Cloudflare AI's Llama-based models, or Anthropic Claude to generate responses.

+This project was created as part of a tutorial on [Building a Retrieval Augmented Generation (RAG) Application with Cloudflare Workers AI](https://developers.cloudflare.com/workers-ai/tutorials/build-a-retrieval-augmented-generation-ai/).
+If you want a guided walkthrough of the steps in this repo, check out the tutorial.

 ## Installation/Setup